Post Card (album): Background and recording

+Release and reception

+It was originally hoped to release Post Card in time for the Christmas market, before being pushed back to early in the New Year of 1969.
+The album was eventually scheduled for release on 21 February 1969 in the UK.
+A launch party took place at the Post Office Tower in London on 13 February 1969 which was attended by a number of rock stars including Jimi Hendrix, Brian Wilson, Eric Clapton, Donovan and McCartney.
+Hopkin was also presented with a gold disc for one million sales of "Those Were the Days".
+Post Card was released in the US on 3 March, ten days after its UK release.
+"Those Were the Days" was not included on the UK release of Post Card, but it was included on the North American release, replacing "Someone to Watch Over Me".

+The album cover depicts a photograph of Hopkin taken by McCartney's future wife Linda Eastman at Kew Gardens.
+McCartney then asked postcard-making company Valentine's to make a limited edition of postcards with this picture.

-The 2010 CD reissue includes both "Those Were the Days" and "Someone to Watch Over Me", as well as four bonus tracks including "Turn!
+The reissue in 2010 included both "Those Were the Days" and "Someone to Watch Over Me", as well as four bonus tracks, including "Turn!
 Turn!
-Turn!", which was the B-side of "Those Were the Days", and Hopkin's second single "Goodbye", written by McCartney and credited to Lennon-McCartney, plus four versions in Italian, Spanish, German and French of "Those Were The Days" as a digital download.
+Turn!", which was the B-side of "Those Were the Days", and Hopkin's second single "Goodbye" with its B-side "Sparrow".
+The final bonus track was a previously unreleased version of "Fields of St. Etienne" which had been intended as Hopkin's third single in September 1969, but it ended up being cancelled at her request as she felt it was not in keeping with her musical vision.
+She later recorded a much simpler version of the song with McCartney which was released as the B-side to "Que Sera, Sera (Whatever Will Be, Will Be)" in 1970.
+Alongside the reissue of Post Card, four versions of "Those Were The Days" in Italian, Spanish, German and French were released as a digital download.

-Critical reception

-The album included three songs written by the folk singer Donovan, one of which, "Lord of the Reedy River", was deemed to be one of the album highlights by AllMusic critic Richie Unterberger.
+Retrospectively, AllMusic critic Richie Unterberger deemed "Lord of the Reedy River" to be one of the album's highlights.
 Rolling Stone critic John Mendelsohn regarded Hopkin's voice as being well-suited to the Donovan songs, although he considered the songs themselves to be "ponderous and over-long".
 Unterberger felt that the only problem with the album was that it contained too many pre-rock standards, in accordance with McCartney's tastes, which were not as well suited to Hopkin as more simple folk songs.
-Mendelsohn praised McCartney’s production as much as Hopkin’s singing.
-The album was launched by Hopkin at the Post Office Tower, London, on 13 February 1969.
-McCartney attended.
+Mendelsohn praised McCartney's production as much as Hopkin's singing.